 “Almost a decade ago, Kavya (name changed), then 16, consulted me.
 She had excessive hair growth and a change in voice — the visible symptoms of hirsutism.
 Clinical diagnosis revealed she had insulin resistance and PCOS.
-Her testosterone levels were three to four times higher than normal women (normal testosterone is median of 30–40 nanogram per decilitre).
+Her testosterone levels were three to four times higher than normal women’s (normal testosterone is a median of 30–40 nanograms per decilitre).
 Her menstrual cycles were highly irregular.”

-Kavya was given oral contraceptives and anti-androgens to treat her for her conditions.
+Kavya was given oral contraceptives and anti-androgens to treat her condition.
 “Her hirsutism was successfully reversed,” says Dr Ramakrishnan.